Itzik Kol: Influence

 Many Israeli actors, directors, and producers have praised Itzik Kol and cited both his work and persona as being influential in their own careers:

 Avi Nesher, a producer and one of Israel's leading directors (Halehaka, Dizengoff 99, Shovrim, Sof Haolam Smola) said about Itzik Kol: "I remember him as having a sharp sense of humor; he was a funny man with a great love of film and of culture.
 I owe Itzik a lot for my career.
 Without his confidence in me as a young producer in the movie Halehaka, none of my later doings would not have happened.
 I was a young, frightened 24-year-old director, and he was the executive director of Herzliya Studios, who produced many of Uri Zohar's films and TV shows.
 Today, being a producer myself, I can say that his decision to work with a young director such as myself was very courageous.
 Undoubtedly he is the one who made the film possible.
 His contribution in this respect was huge."

-In a memorial evening held for Itzik Kol in Tel Aviv's Cinemateque in August 2008 Nesher added that cinema students do not always realize Kol's huge contribution to contemporary Israeli film industry: “All those quality movies that win prestigious international prizes in late years, could not have been made at all if it wasn’t for Itzik Kol's contribution and the immortal path he paved in the Israeli qualitative cinematography.”
-Nesher described Kol as the “ultimate true producer” who is constantly involved in any and every aspect of the film, from casting, through directing and taking care of the needs of the cast, to paying attention to every detail in editing and beyond.
+At a memorial evening for Itzik Kol held at the Tel Aviv Cinematheque in August 2008, Nesher stated that many contemporary Israeli films that have won international awards would not have been possible without Kol's contributions to the industry.
+Nesher also described Kol as deeply involved in all aspects of production, from casting and directing to attending to the cast's needs and reviewing editing details.

 “Prass Israel” winner, actress and director Gila Almagor (Sallah Shabati, Hachayim al pi Agfa, Hakayitz shel Avia, Spielberg's Munich), who hosted Itzik Kol's memorial evening and worked with him since his days as general manager of the Cameri Theater, said at the occasion that aside for Kol's huge contribution to Israeli culture, he will be remembered for his unique persona.
 She described him as being a true friend who cares about people he works with, and as having a special sense of wit and humor.